 The Financial Aid Committee is one of the Standing Committees of the Faculty of Medicine.
 Its membership consists of faculty members appointed by the Dean for a three-year renewable term, student representatives elected by each entering class for a four-year term, and ex-officio members from the administration.
-The Financial Aid Committee establishes policy and hears student appeals.
+The Financial Aid Committee establishes policy for the M.D. program and hears student appeals.